 Yellow lights are the situations, places, people, or foods that can be either good or bad.
 For instance, shopping in the mall at 10 am may feel relaxing but at 5 pm is really stressful.
 Or working with X person may feel like a blast but with person Y you just hate your life.

-Maybe even without you realizing it.
+(Maybe even without you realizing it.)

 Once you’ve your red, yellow, and green lists, you can now easily identify all your good and bad triggers.
 This will help you make better choices and avoid losing control even when you’re on OMAD.

 Several factors will either enhance or slow down your weight loss results on OMAD.
 It will strongly depend on your gender, age, physical activity, stress, motivation, mindset, and having too high expectations.

 So focusing on your daily behaviors will allow you to get more momentum, reduce stress and direct your energy on your goal.

 Go Further with OMAD